Give us a call at 606-327-2026

 Based on what repairs are needed, we match the skill set of the volunteers to the repairs.
 We discuss with the volunteer(s) prior to the event what is required to complete the repair and discuss possible time frame to complete the repair(s).
 Other than paint roller cages, roller covers and brushes, volunteers will be required to bring their own tools for their projects.

 The Repair Affair is an annual event that is tentatively scheduled annually on the third Saturday of May.
-This next event is scheduled for May 19, 2018.
+The next event is scheduled for May 19, 2018.

 On Event Day, the volunteers will meet at the central concession stand in Central Park at 7:30 am for a brief review of the day’s activities and for coffee and quick breakfast.
 Teams will also check in and receive their free shirts and the Repair Affair staff will be available for any last minute questions.
 This is a time where volunteers meet other teams and see the diversity of Repair Affair's great volunteers.
 Lunch is also provided at the concession stand the day of the event.